realworldocaml/book/book/testing/README.md

   [1]
 ```

 What went wrong here?
-The issue is that the connect function fails,
+The issue is that the connect fails, because at
-because it takes a bit of time for the echo server to start up.
-We
+the time of the connection, the echo server hasn't finished setting up
-can fix this by adding a one second delay, via a call to Async's
+the server.
+We can fix this by adding a one second delay before
-`Clock.after` function, after which, the tests pass, and the result is
+connecting, using Async's `Clock.after`.
+With this change, the test
-what we'd expect.
+now passes, with the expected results.

 ```ocaml file=examples/correct/echo_test_delay/test/test.ml
 open!
 Core